-For the year ended December 31, 2021, the Company reported Meat and Plant Protein sales to two customers representing 12.2% and 11.3% (2020: 12.6% and 11.2%) of total sales.
+For the year ended December 31, 2022, the Company reported Meat and Plant Protein sales to two customers representing 11.7% and 11.4% (2021: 12.2% and 11.3%) of total sales.
 No other sales were made to any one customer that represented in excess of 10.0% of total sales.

-25. GOVERNMENT INCENTIVES
+24. GOVERNMENT INCENTIVES

-During the year ended December 31, 2021, the Company recognized government incentives totaling \$25.2 million (2020: \$20.5 million).
+During the year ended December 31, 2022, the Company recognized government incentives totaling \$18.6 million (2021: \$25.2 million).

-During the year ended December 31, 2021, the Company recognized \$20.0 million (2020: \$10.4 million) of government incentives as a reduction in the cost of related assets.
-Of this amount, \$12.3 million was received from the Government of Ontario and \$4.2 million from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
-In addition, the Company received \$2.5 million from the Government of Manitoba and \$1.0 million in other incentives.
+During the year ended December 31, 2022, the Company recognized \$17.1 million (2021: \$20.0 million) of government incentives as a reduction in the cost of related assets.
+Of this amount, \$6.9 million was received from the Government of Ontario and \$9.7 million from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
+In addition, the Company received \$0.5 million in other incentives.

-During the year ended December 31, 2021, the Company recognized \$5.2 million (2020: \$10.1 million) of government incentives in net earnings.
-Of this amount, \$3.0 million of ongoing incentives were received from the Government of Canada to support agricultural business.
-An additional \$1.4 million of grants were received from the Ontario Government's COVID-19 Worker Income Protection Benefit which enabled the Company to prevent job losses and helped ensure a stable and secure supply chain.
+During the year ended December 31, 2022, the Company recognized \$1.5 million (2021: \$5.2 million) of government incentives in net (loss) earnings.
+This included \$0.6 million of funding from the Ontario Government's COVID-19 Worker Income Protection Benefit which enabled the Company to prevent job losses and helped ensure a stable and secure supply chain.
 The Company qualified for the subsidy and the decision to participate in the program was carefully considered, taking into account a number of business imperatives including protecting staff and consideration of all stakeholders.
-In addition, the Company received \$0.8 million in other incentives.

-The Company currently recognizes \$12.2 million of government debt on the consolidated balance sheets as described in Note 15 of the Consolidated Financial Statements.
-Of this amount, \$7.8 million of debt is recognized from the Government of Canada to assist in innovation within the agricultural sector in Canada.
-In addition, \$4.4 million of debt relates to the development of the Company's facility located in Hamilton, Ontario.
+In addition, the Company received \$0.9 million in other incentives.
+The Company currently recognizes \$7.0 million of government debt on the Consolidated Balance Sheets from the Government of Canada to assist in innovation within the agricultural sector in Canada.
+Refer to Note 15 of the Consolidated Financial Statements.

-26. COMPOSITION OF THE COMPANY
+25. COMPOSITION OF THE COMPANY